 Why is integrated health important?

 Interdisciplinary care models remove care silos to promote high-quality, patient-centered, coordinated, collaborative care that improves health outcomes.
-Rather than focusing on a single treatment episode or organ function, providers collaborate to build trust and prioritize patients’ overall well-being.
+Rather than focusing on a single treatment episode or organ function, providers collaborate to build trust and prioritize patients’ overall health and well-being.

 When patients can undergo diagnostic tests, visit primary care physicians, consult with complementary care providers, and even have prescriptions filled all under one roof, health systems streamline care and cut costs.
 One organization’s hospitalization costs were reduced by approximately half within a year of adopting integrated health.